All-Open/el8-lab/LABS.md

 * Disk/filesystem labs may require extra disk attached.
 * Cloud image lab requires cloud access.

-However, majority of the labs can be accomplished even when they are not satisfied.
+However, majority of the labs can be accomplished even when additional requirements are not satisfied.

 # Prerequisites - FAQ
 > Can I run labs on an existing machine?